open-telemetry/oteps/text/0202-events-and-logs-api.md

 ## Can the current Log API interfaces be used for events?

 - The log level is fundamental to the Log APIs in almost all the languages; all the methods in the Log interface are named after the log level, and there is usually no generic method to submit a log entry without log level.
   - In JavaScript for Web, the standard method of logging is to use console.log.
-Events can be created using [Event/CustomEvent](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) interfaces.However, there is no option to define custom destination for these logs and events.
+Events can be created using [Event/CustomEvent](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) interfaces.
+However, there is no option to define custom destination for these logs and events.
 Logs go only to console and event listeners are attached to the DOM element that dispatches it.
   - In Android, android.util.Log has methods  Log.v(), Log.d(), Log.i(), Log.w(), and Log.e() to write logs.
 These methods correspond to the severity level.
   - Swift on iOS has Logger interface that has methods corresponding to severity level too.
 - The current Log APIs do not have a standard way to pass event attributes.